0xDevUsman/Job-Board-Portal/README.md

-# TalentGrid - TalentGrid — Your Ultimate Job Board Portal
+# TalentGrid — Your Ultimate Job Board Portal

 Welcome to **TalentGrid**, an advanced and feature-rich job board portal designed to provide a seamless and efficient platform for connecting talent with opportunity.